ValiantsinMaslionik/obsidian-dev-notes/ASP.NET Core - Routing - Managing URL Matching.md

 app.Run();
 ```

-The new pattern contains two-segment variables and a catchall, and the result is that the route
+The new pattern contains two-segment variables and a `catchall`, and the result is that the route
 will match any URL whose path contains two or more segments.
 There is no upper limit to the number
 of segments that the URL pattern in this route will match, and the contents of any additional segments
-are assigned to the segment variable named catchall.
+are assigned to the segment variable named `catchall`.

 > Notice that the segments captured by the catchall are presented in the form segment/segment/segment
 > and that the endpoint is responsible for processing the string to break out the individual segments.